ibm-cloud-docs/vpc/vsi_is_create_instance.md

 | Zone | `ibmcloud is zones` | [List all regions](/docs/vpc?topic=vpc-vpc-reference#zones-list) |
 | Placement groups | `ibmcloud is placement-groups` | [List all placement groups](/docs/vpc?topic=vpc-vpc-reference#placement-groups-list) |
 {: caption="Required instance details" caption-side="bottom"}

+Verify the profile that you use is available in the zone where you plan to create the instance.

 Use the following commands to determine the required information for creating a new instance.